Is Keyword Density Dead or Is It Still Relevant for SEO?

 Google introduced something called Natural Language Understanding.
 NLU is something that has been an ongoing project for software engineers and AI developers for a long time.
 It's getting a computer to understand the nuances and semantic differences in language.

-How Google NLU Works
+How Google Nlu Works

 What's the difference between content focused on "pest control in new jersey" and content focused on "new jersey pest control"?
 Nothing.
 Understanding that, while the two keywords and search phrases are different, the intent and the content are the same, which is surprisingly difficult for a computer.